 2WIN is a binocular refractometer that works at 1 m from the patient’s eyes in normal vision conditions.
 It therefore measures refraction in both eyes at the same time.
 The binocular function of the device makes it more relaxing, non-irritating and non-invasive for the patient during testing.
 2WIN measurement is based on eccentric photorefraction.
 This technique uses infrared light projected across the patient’s pupils onto the retina.
 Depending on the refractive error, the reflected light forms a specific increase in luminosity inside the pupil.
 The spherical reaction is calculated according to the intensity of this increase.

-No, the two devices have two different approaches (2win is binocular, measures at 1m distance, in more physiologically normal conditions and allows for accommodation).
+Yes, the 2WIN is a portable autorefractometer.
+However, it is not a traditional AR.
+The two devices have two different approaches but the results should match (2win is binocular, measures at 1m distance, in more physiologically normal conditions and allows for accommodation).

-No, subjectivity through a phoropter or test glasses is always required.
-However, 2WIN allows simultaneous binocular refraction during observation in a free space, avoiding the tube effect and also allowing objective measurement.
+No, subjectivity through a phoropter or test glasses is always required (for subjective measurements, use VisionFit SC).
+However, the 2WIN allows simultaneous binocular refraction during observation in a free space, allowing objective measurement and avoiding the tube effect.

 No, 2WIN cannot measure refraction when it is connected to a PC via USB.
 All network services can, however, be used.

-Via files and activation codes received by e-mail to transfer easily to the device’s memory card, in a guided step-by-step process.
+Updates and applications are sent in files and activation codes by e-mail and can be transferred easily to the device’s memory card, in a guided step-by-step process.
+From version 5.3 there is the OTA update feature.

 Of course, any MicroSD card can be used to save 2WIN data.

-No, only from the catalogue printer on a strip.
-However, it can be used with any traditional office printer, via PC or MAC, on standard paper, thanks to PDF files produced by the device.
+Yes, they can be printed on any portable WI-FI printer.
+It can also be used with any traditional office printer, via PC or MAC, on standard paper, thanks to PDF files produced by the device.

 Battery life is not an autonomous variable; it depends on many factors linked to the device’s use.
 In particular, battery life may vary if WI-FI is used or not, if LEDs and attention sounds are used and according to environmental lighting.